mibrahim210/mibrahim.github.io/_pages/about.md

   - /about.html
 ---

-I have started my digital notebook to keep track of my readings regarding all the interested things that I really enjoy to read.Besides,it has given me an opportunity to get ride of my plethora of bookmarks in the google chrome :).
+I have started my digital notebook to keep track of my readings regarding all the interested things that I really enjoy to read.<br/>
+Besides,it has given me an opportunity to get ride of my plethora of bookmarks in the google chrome :).